ilachill/ilachill.github.io/index.md

 # [](#header-1)Talks

+*   **Towards efficient and secure Fully Homomorphic Encryption and cloud computing.**
+	*	17 May 2018 - PhD defence (University of Versailles, France).

 *   **Faster Packed Homomorphic Operations and Efficient Circuit Bootstrapping for TFHE.**
+	*	May 2018 - At LATCA workshop 2018 (Bertinoro, Italy)
 	*   December 2017 - At Asiacrypt 2017 (Hong Kong, China).
 	*   October 2017 - At Lattice and crypto meetings (ENS Lyon, France).